 It can also mean the bees can collect enough food for themselves over winter.
 It is recommend to go into winter with a least a full super of honey, if you are not going to feed your bees.
-Read more about overwintering here, and more about how many brood boxes you should use here.
+Read more about overwintering here.

 To add an extra brood box to your hive make sure your first brood is almost overflowing with bees – you want at least 90% of the brood frames to be completely built out.
 Then add the next brood box on top, as you would the Flow Super, keeping the queen excluder above the new brood box when you go to add your Flow Super.